pingcap/docs-dm/zh/dm-worker-configuration-file-full.md

 # DM-worker listening address.
 worker-addr = ":8262"

-# Represents a MySQL/MariaDB instance or a migration group.
+# Represents a MySQL/MariaDB instance or a replication group.
 source-id = "mysql-replica-01"

 # Server id of slave for binlog replication.
-# Each instance (master and slave) in the migration group should have a different server id.
+# Each instance (master and slave) in the replication group should have a different server id.
 server-id = 101

 # flavor: mysql/mariadb